Round Robin Scheduling with different arrival times

 Prerequisite: Round Robin Scheduling with arrival time as 0

-Round robin scheduling algorithm is used to schedule process fairly each job a time slot or quantum and the interrupting the job if it is not completed by then the job come after the other job which are arrived in the quantum time that make these scheduling fairly
+A round-robin scheduling algorithm is used to schedule the process fairly for each job a time slot or quantum and the interrupting the job if it is not completed by then the job come after the other job which is arrived in the quantum time that makes these scheduling fairly.

-- Round robin is variant of first come, first served scheduling
+- Round-robin is a variant of first come, first served scheduling

-- No priority, special importance given to any process or task
+- No priority, special importance is given to any process or task

 - RR scheduling is also known as Time slicing scheduling

-- Each process is served by CPU for a fixed time so priority is same for each one
+- Each process is served by CPU for a fixed time, so priority is the same for each one

 - Starvation does not occur because of its cyclic nature.